-endation(s);

-- (iv) to appoint sub-committees and ad hoc sub-committees of the Executive Committee; - (v) to consider recommendations, including the ratification of agreements referred to it by Chambers, submitted to it by other committees, sub-committees and ad hoc sub-committees; - (vi) to identify research to be undertaken in terms of clause 4(6); - (vii) to prepare the agenda and supportive documentation for the Annual General Meeting; and. - (viii) to deal with all matters relating to staffing
+- (i) to manage the day-to-day business of the Council; - to determine standing orders for all committees, including the Executive Committee, sub-committees and ad hoc subcommittees of the Council; - (iii) to decide on the manner in which matters referred to the Council shall be dealt with and, if necessary, to refer matters to another committee or sub-committee for advice or recommendation(s); - (iv) to appoint sub-committees and ad hoc sub-committees of the Executive Committee; - (v) to consider recommendations, including the ratification of agreements referred to it by Chambers, submitted to it by other committees, sub-committees and ad hoc sub-committees; - (vi) to identify research to be undertaken in terms of clause 4(7); - (vii) to prepare the agenda and supportive documentation for the Annual General Meeting; and. - (viii) to deal with all matters relating to staffing.